-All trainees accepted for the master’s internship in the Counseling Center must attend an orientation to working in the center.
-This orientation will be held from 8:30 a.m. to 4:30 p.m.
-Monday – Friday, during the week before classes begin in August 2013.
+All trainees accepted for the master’s internship in the Counseling Center must attend a full week of orientation to working in the center.
+This orientation will be held from 8:00 a.m. to 5:00 p.m.
+August 15 - 19, 2016 during the week before classes begin.

-During the 2014-2015 academic year the master’s seminar will be held from 10 a.m. to noon on Thursdays and the diversity training from 8:30 a.m.-10 a.m. on Thursdays.
-Please make sure you are available Thursday mornings throughout the academic year.
+During the 2015-2016 academic year the master’s seminar will be held from 10 a.m. to noon on Thursdays and the diversity training from 8:30 a.m.-10 a.m. on Thursdays.
+If accepted for internship you will be required to attend both meetings on Thursday mornings during the academic year.

 Hours during Internship:

 Interns average 20 hours per week at the center

 These hours are averages, and vary over the course of the semester.
 The beginning of the semester tends to be slow, while interns build their caseloads.
 Caseloads typically fill by the end of the first full month of the semester (September and February).
 In order to balance this, and ensure that interns earn enough direct service hours, opportunities for outreach and an immersion experience through the diversity seminar are required.

 Individual Supervision: Each intern receives a minimum of 2 hours of individual supervision with their assigned staff or pre-doctoral intern supervisor.

 Group Supervision: Each intern receives 2 hours of group supervision on Thursday mornings from 10:00 to 12:00.
 Those interns who are assigned to a clinical team have 1 additional hour of group supervision, which is scheduled with the clinical team.